alam-faisal/vff_tn/README.md

 nodewise_train contains the optimization methods

-ipynb_tests includes some Jupyter notebooks testing the different codebase and showing how to call the different functions
+ipynb_tests includes some Jupyter notebooks testing the codebase and showing how to call the different functions